-I showed above that the total number of Amyot (spelled as such) births in France from 1891 to 1990 was two hundred seventyone, an infinitesimally small number compared to thirty-eight million, which, again, was the population of France in 1891.
+I showed above that the total number of Amyot (spelled as such) births in France from 1891 to 1990 was two hundred seventy-one, an infinitesimally small number compared to thirty-eight million, which, again, was the population of France in 1891.
 Thus, from 1891 to 1990, for ninety-nine years, nearly a whole century, there were on average, as stated above, fewer than three Amyot births each year.
 And from 1891 to 1915, there were, again, fewer than two Amyot births each year, on average.

-The earliest mention in France of an Amiot, with the surname spelled as such, was in 1237, in Brittany, when one Pierre Amiot of Erguy was recorded to have made a donation to the abbey of St-Aubin des Bois.25 Erquy is a coastal commune in northern Brittany between Saint-Brieuc and St-Malo, both of which cities, or old bishoprics, together with Rennes, are the places where the Amiot surname, since the thirteenth century, was most often found in Brittany.26 Guillaume Amiot of Brittany, for instance, almost certainly related to Pierre Amiot above, was mentioned in 1425, the year when he accompanied a certain duke on expedition to Amiens.27 Two years later, in 1427, one Geoffroy Amiot of Brittany was a 'witness to the reformation of Plouer' (Plouër-sur-Rance).
-In 1462, Ruellan Amiot of Brittany, a sergeant in Dinan, was mentioned in connection with the duke of Vannes.28 Three decades and four years later, one Pierre Amyot, mentioned in Saint-Brieuc in 1496, became the first known person in Brittany to have had his
+The earliest mention in France of an Amiot, with the surname spelled as such, was in 1237, in Brittany, when one Pierre Amiot of Erquy was recorded to have made a donation to the abbey of St-Aubin des Bois.
+Erquy is a coastal commune in northern Brittany between Saint-Brieuc and St-Malo, both of which cities, or old bishoprics, together with Rennes, are the places where the Amiot surname, since the thirteenth century, was most often found in Brittany.
+Guillaume Amiot of Brittany, for instance, almost certainly related to Pierre Amiot above, was mentioned in 1425, the year when he accompanied a certain duke on expedition to Amiens.
+Two years later, in 1427, one Geoffroy Amiot of Brittany was a 'witness to the reformation of Plouer' (Plouër-sur-Rance).
+In 1462, Ruellan Amiot of Brittany, a sergeant in Dinan, was mentioned in connection with the duke of Vannes.
+Three decades and four years later, one Pierre Amyot, mentioned in Saint-Brieuc in 1496, became the first known person in Brittany to have had his surname recorded as Amyot.
+Next to have been recorded in Brittany after Pierre, was a Jean Amiot, who was mentioned in 1515 in connection with a transaction pertaining to a house in Rennes.
+Almost a hundred years later, a glass painter in Loudéac, named Claude Amyot, was mentioned in 1609; he was the second known person in Brittany to have had his surname recorded as Amyot, rather than as Amiot.
+All the persons mentioned in this paragraph were, obviously, Amiots of Brittany, and all were most probably of the same family, including those whose surname happened to be recorded once or twice as Amyot.
+The spelling Amyot, for all intents and purposes, was not usual in Brittany.
+As pointed out above, there were no Amyot births at all in any part of Brittany between 1891 and 1990.
+Had the form Amyot been regularly used in Brittany in the years before and leading up to 1891, rather than recorded on a few occasions for a few individuals before 1891, it would have been recorded there at least one time between 1891 and 1915, as well as at least one time after 1915.
+But it was not recorded in Brittany at all during those periods; it was never recorded in Brittany after 1891.32

-25 René Kerviler, Répertoire Général de Bio-Bibliographie Brettonne, Premier Fascicule (J. Plihon et L. Hervé, 1886), p.
+&lt;sup>25 René Kerviler, Répertoire Général de Bio-Bibliographie Brettonne, Premier Fascicule (J. Plihon et L. Hervé, 1886), p.
 148.

-26 René Kerviler, Répertoire Général de Bio-Bibliographie Brettonne, p.
+&lt;sup>26 René Kerviler, Répertoire Général de Bio-Bibliographie Brettonne, p.
 148.